Nitin4900/Bank-Customer-Churn-Analysis/README.md

 # Bank Customer Churn Prediction

-This project uses machine learning to predict whether a customer is likely to churn (i.e., leave the bank) based on their profile and transaction behavior
+This project uses machine learning to predict whether a customer is likely to churn (i.e., leave the bank) based on their profile and transaction behavior.

 ---
 ## Techniques Used